Lumintop Glow I keychain flashlight review

 Please don't think that knurling isn't important on such a small light, because it is.
 The tailcap and body have little knurling, but just enough to turn the light on and off.

 Anodization seems to be great, as well as the threads.
 Threads are only visible when untwisting the body, to reveal the Micro USB port for charging.
-There is also a little plastic o-ring seems like, just to keep water out of the USB port.
+There is also a little plastic o-ring, just to keep water out of the USB port.

 The body is made of aluminum, and inside the tailcap is a small piece of metal to attach it to the magnet on the flashlight body.